emberjs/ember-test-waiters/README.md

 1. A more robust way to gather debugging information for the test waiter
 1. Default test waiters with the ability to author your own, more complex test waiters

-This allows developers to utilize `ember-test-waiters` to annotate their asynchronous operations that are not tracked by an `await settled()` check, and for those annotations to provide useful debugging information in the event their async extended past the expected duration of the test.
+This allows developers to utilize `@ember/test-waiters` to annotate their asynchronous operations that are not tracked by an `await settled()` check, and for those annotations to provide useful debugging information in the event their async extended past the expected duration of the test.

 ## Comparison of old waiters system to new